Deltainu/SERAsubs-modified-/README.md

 SERAsubs was created by [seraotonin](https://github.com/seraotonin).
 The idea, the original implementation and the name are theirs, and this fork is only built on top of that work.

-Speech recognition uses OpenAI's Whisper models, run through faster-whisper (CTranslate2).
+Speech recognition uses OpenAI's Whisper models, run through faster-whisper (CTranslate2) by [Systran](https://huggingface.co/Systran).

 Created in Collab with Claude Opus 5.